BriarSMC/PanelManager/Assets/PanelManager/IMPLEMENTATION.md

 `public List<Panel> managedPanels`

 **PanelManager** stores references to all the panels it controls.
-The order of panels is what `GetCompnentsInChildren<Panel>` returns.
+The order of panels is what `GetComponentsInChildren<Panel>` returns.

 `public List<Panel> panelStack`